Viki-gotcha/-securityportfolio.io/README.md

 📌 Project Objective: Addressing Silent Data Exfiltration

-Traditional perimeter security (firewalls) cannot stop an attacker who gains internal access or an authorized user who turns malicious (the Insider Threat).
+Traditional perimeter security:firewalls, cannot stop an attacker who gains internal access or an authorized user who turns malicious ;the Insider Threat.
 These threats often go undetected for months while sensitive data is slowly copied.

 The objective of this project was to implement a high-fidelity tripwire—a Honey Pot—that guarantees detection within minutes, drastically reducing the Mean Time to Detect (MTTD) a breach in our cloud storage environment.